amio-io/can-chatbotize-zendesk/README.md

 ## How to run it?
 1. Install dependencies - `npm install`
 2. Start the script - `npm run start`
-3. Open browser at `http://localhost:8000` and follow the wizzard 🧙🏼‍♂️
+3. Open browser at `http://localhost:8000` and follow the wizard 🧙🏼‍♂️